 Here, email signature management is still impossible as updates become too difficult and costly.
 IT will always be busy, so any project turns into an uphill battle, even with the friendliest and most compliant of sys admins.
 This is because both parties do not want to let every tiny change to the signature become an enormous undertaking.

-You can send out an email signature template and ask every user to copy/paste it into their email client as this avoids the IT labor cost and the chaos of DIY design.
+You can send out a professional email signature template and ask every user to copy/paste it into their email client as this avoids the IT labor cost and the chaos of DIY design.
 Or does it?

 And what if users simply don’t like the email signature design they’ve been sent?
 What if they just take what they like from the design and ignore the rest of it?
 People are obsessed with what’s ‘professional’ or ‘impressive’, so they might think they know better.